Pregnancy toxaemia in cows

 Over-fat pregnant cows provided with insufficient food during the last two months of pregnancy can develop the disease which is similar to pregnancy toxaemia (twin lamb disease) of sheep.
 Deprivation of feed in fat beef cattle causes the movement of large amounts of fat from body stores to the liver.

-Fat pregnant cows, particularly those with poor teeth or carrying twin calves, are very susceptible to pregnancy toxaemia.
-The disease is more common in first calf heifers than in older cows, and occurs in cows that are in the last two months of pregnancy or that have just calved.
+Fat pregnant cows, particularly those carrying twin calves, are very susceptible to pregnancy toxaemia.
+The disease most commonly occurs in cows that are in the last two months of pregnancy or that have just calved.

-Changing the diet of pregnant beef cows from a good quality, to a poor quality diet in an attempt to reduce body weight and enhance ease of calving results in pregnancy toxaemia.
+Changing the diet of pregnant beef cows from a good quality, to a poor quality diet in an attempt to reduce body weight and enhance ease of calving may result in pregnancy toxaemia.

 If only low-quality fibrous diets, such as straw and stubble are available, the cow is unable to meet this demand for glucose.
-Although body fats can be mobilised in huge quantities, they cannot be used if there is insufficient glucose.
+In attempt to correct this the cow’s body mobilises body fats in large quantities.

-In these cases the fat accumulates in the liver, the liver becomes enlarged, pale yellow and fatty.
-Chemicals called ketone bodies are also produced.
-These and other chemicals produced in starved fat cows can eventually lead to their death.
+As a result, the fat accumulates in the liver, the liver becomes enlarged, pale yellow and fatty.
+Furthermore, chemicals called ketone bodies are produced contributing to the cow’s illness.

 All pregnant cows are at risk

-Pregnant beef cows which are in thin body condition on poor pasture can become extremely emaciated and eventually recumbent and die of starvation, but they do not develop pregnancy toxaemia.
+Pregnancy toxaemia affects cattle that were in reasonable body condition.
+Pregnant beef cows which are in thin body condition on poor pasture can become emaciated and eventually recumbent and die of starvation, but they do not develop pregnancy toxaemia.

 Preventing Pregnancy toxaemia

-Pregnancy toxaemia can be prevented by ensuring that beef cows are not starved or undernourished in the eight weeks before calving.
+Pregnancy toxaemia can be prevented by ensuring that beef cows are adequately nourished in the eight weeks before calving.
+Cows should not be over-fat during pregnancy.

 Even after one or two cows are affected, further cases can be prevented by providing high quality supplementary feed.